The SKWAWKBOX has had a big 2017 so far.

 Before that, there was the truth about the ‘Mid Staffs scandal’ that the Guardian and Huffington Post picked up; about tests devised by torture ‘gurus’ inflicted on the unemployed under threat of sanction, a revelation that had the DWP doing backflips and contortions and which was run in the same two mainstream publications.

 Others are still waiting.
 New evidence of army dressed as police at Orgreave; Tony Blair’s and John Major’s involvement in passing off military personnel as police during their years in office; Tory lies on their NHS spending; investigations into UKIP’s distribution of child pornography – some of this has been covered by the larger independent platforms such as the Canary, but the mainstream hasn’t seen fit to touch them, even though the evidence is cast-iron.

 The common thread is basic journalistic good practice: check sources and facts, talk to people; publish ‘though the sky fall’ – sadly good practice all too often absent in today’s ‘mainstream’.
 It’s a labour of love and of a passion to get the word out on things you won’t hear in the mainstream media and still is – but it takes a lot of time to research, prepare and write.

-This blog runs on time, effort, lots of coffee, persistence, more coffee, sleep deprivation – passion, lots of passion – and the trust people have in it that allows them to contact the SKWAWKBOX with information they’d hesitate to give to others.
+This blog runs on time, effort, lots of coffee, persistence, more coffee, sleep deprivation – passion, lots of passion, the support of its readers – and the trust people have in it that allows them to contact the SKWAWKBOX with information they’d hesitate to give to others.
 If you have something to share, you can contact this blog with confidence.